 Athletics Brings Opportunities for Others to Participate

 Truth be told, only a small percentage of most student bodies actually participate directly in athletic events.
-However, many students are allowed opportunities to be a part of something through other areas that athletics makes available.
+However, many students are allowed opportunities to be a part of something through other areas that athletics makes available and build a positive school culture and community.
 Some of these are support groups for athletics and others use athletic events to showcase their talents.
 Listed below are a few of these groups that athletics gives opportunities:

 - Flag Squads